cstefanache/templlmos/debug/gui_draggable_2.md

     });
 };
 /**
- * Brings the specified element to the front by adjusting its z-index.
+ * Brings the specified DOM node to the front by adjusting its z-index.
  * @param {HTMLElement} rootDOMNode - The element to be brought to the front.
  */
 window.os.gui.bringToFront = function(rootDOMNode) {